incredincomp/explorer-dates/README.md

 - `npm run test:feature-gates` activates the extension in a mocked host and verifies the workspace templates, reporting, and API/plug-in toggles behave as expected.
 - `npm run test:flows` exercises workspace templates, reporting, and the web bundle using lightweight VS Code shims.
 - `npm run test:bundle` and `npm run test:verify-bundle` provide quick sanity checks for the packaged bundle/VSIX before submitting to the Marketplace.
+- `npm run test:memory` runs a GC-assisted soak test that hammers the decoration pipeline for several hundred iterations.
+It now includes a cache-hit phase followed by forced refreshes and fails if heap growth exceeds 24 MB by default (override with `MEMORY_SOAK_MAX_DELTA_MB`).
+Requires Node `--expose-gc`, which the script enables automatically.

 ## Inspiration & Motivation